top of page

 Your dog is attending classes to learn to mind his manners.

 Dragging against a tight leash toward a playmate, getting all worked up before they even get there, and then engaging in high arousal play until you get the leash on and drag them home again is a recipe for disaster.
 You are teaching your dog to pull on leash, to have no impulse control, to value getting AWAY from you.
 You are making all the things you complain about worse.
-He won't come, you can't catch him, he is looking for fun that isn't you.
+He won't come.
+You can't catch him.
+He is looking for fun that isn't you.
 He can't wait to escape you to get to them.
 Is that the relationship you want?

 We encourage our students to make friends and get together to go on walks, train together, and have play dates where their puppies spend as much time just hanging out, sniffing and napping, as they do playing chase and wrestle games.
 To avoid high arousal frustration that can turn into rudeness or even aggression.